tacrawford91/FoodieFriendFinder/README.md

-# FrienderFinder
+# FoodieFriendFinder

+###### <center> FoodieFrendFinder matches users base on inputs to a survey.
+Technical skills: JS, JQuery, Node, Express, NPM, JS Constructors</center>

-Answer 10 simple questions and be matched with your next friend.
-Did we just become best friends?!
-YUP!
+#### Answer 10 questions on food preference and be matched with another user that shares your taste in food!